-- 1. Close valve on nitrous bottle. - 2.
-Empty main nitrous supply line. - 3.
-Remove solenoid from the engine and securely clamp it into a vise, taking great care not to damage the solenoid. - 4.
-Remove the solenoid cover-retaining nut from top of the nitrous solenoid. - 5.
-Remove coil and housing from nitrous solenoid base. - 6.
-Unscrew stem from nitrous solenoid base.
+- 1. Close the valve on the nitrous bottle. - 2.
+Empty the main nitrous supply line. - 3.
+Remove the solenoid from the engine and securely clamp it to a vise, taking great care not to damage the solenoid. - 4.
+Remove the solenoid cover retaining nut from the top of the solenoid. - 5.
+Remove the coil and housing from the solenoid base. - Unscrew the stem from the solenoid base.
 Do this by using a solenoid stem removal tool or by "double nutting" the stem and unscrewing the stem from the housing body.
-Do not use pliers on solenoid stem; damage to the stem will result. - 7.
+Do not use pliers on the solenoid stem; damage to the stem will result. - 7.
 Remove the stem, spring and plunger from the solenoid base paying close attention to the way they are assembled. - 8.
 Examine the plunger seal for swelling, cuts and abrasions.
 The seal surface should be flat, except for a small circular indentation in the center of the seal.